 I believe that we can all agree that 2020 is something else.
 Besides all of the crazy shit that went down so far, it’s a year of calling people out on their shitty behavior.
 You can’t be a bad person without everyone knowing you’re a bad person.
-Sure, you have all the rights to be as terrible human being as you wish to be, but keep in mind, your freedom goes hand by hand with the consequences.
+Sure, you have all the rights to be a terrible human being as you wish to be, but keep in mind, your freedom goes hand in hand with the consequences.

 Thanks to the beauty of the internet everything goes down so quickly and Shein knows this very well.